 Tolerance or Safety of Fraxel Laser Treatments

-- The Fraxel laser has a positive patient safety record when used by a properly trained Clinician (Dermal Clinician, Nurse or Physician).
+- The Fraxel laser has a positive patient safety record when used by a properly trained Clinician.

-- It tends to be well-tolerated for use to minimise MOST traumatic and surgical scars and not compromise the outcome of your procedure (or your health) as long as you follow instructions
+- People get Fraxel laser treatments because they’re generally a low-risk way to minimise MOST surgical scars.
+Additionally, it doesn’t compromise the outcome of your procedure (or your health) as long as you follow instructions.

-- It is safe and effective for all skin type and skin colors because it does NOT target the pigmented cells of your skin (melanin), rather, it penetrates deep layers to stimulate renewal and increased collagen.
+- It is safe and effective for all skin types and skin colours.
+This is because it does NOT target the pigmented cells of your skin (melanin).
+Rather, it penetrates deep layers to stimulate renewal and increased collagen.

-If you want to know more about the procedure and how this post-op treatment will improve the quality of your post-surgery life by minimising scars, consult with one of our highly experienced Dermal Clinicians or Plastic Surgeons – and start your journey towards a scar less procedure (not scar free – but scar less using Fraxel) and get LESS scarring after Surgery using our Fraxel treatments as part of your best-practice patient care.
+If you want to know more about the procedure and how this post-op treatment will minimise scars, consult with our highly experienced Dermal Clinicians or Plastic Surgeons.
+Start your journey towards a scar less procedure and get LESS scarring after Surgery using our Fraxel treatments.

 Preparing for Fraxel Treatments

-Whether you’ve had a recent surgery and want to minimise your scars, or want to refine and rejuvenate your skin, the Fraxel Restore laser is considered to be a gold-standard skin renewal & skin resurfacing treatment.
+Whether you’ve had recent surgery and want to minimise your scars or want to refine and rejuvenate your skin, the Fraxel Restore laser is considered to be a gold-standard skin renewal & skin resurfacing treatment.

 Here are the primary reasons why:

-- specific post-operative instructions are required for Fraxel scar minimisation treatments
+- You should expect very specific post-operative instructions for Fraxel scar minimisation treatments.

 Skin Consultation prior to ANY Rejuvenation procedure is very Important.

-Step 1: Assess your skin care needs with a full skin assessment to determine the best procedure for scar minimisation, redness, acne or rejuvenation (this could include injectables and fillers)
+Step 1: Assess your skin care needs with a full skin assessment to determine the best procedure for scar minimisation

 Here at Coco Ruby Skin & Anti-Ageing, we recommend that you have a thorough consultation with our expert Dermal Clinicians (or our Aesthetic Physician or Senior Nurse Injectors) to determine what skin treatment will best suit your needs.